otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/02-game-mechanics/lecture-notes/01-tower-defense-introduction.md

 using System.Collections.Generic;
 ```

-Then add the following variable to `MonsterLevel`, above the `Start` method:
+Then add the following variable to the `MonsterLevel` class below the other variables:

 ```csharp
 public List<MonsterLevel> levels;